Blake Griffin: First playoff and division title (2011–2013)

-Griffin was voted to play as a starter for the first time in the 2012 NBA All-Star Game along with new teammate Chris Paul.
+Griffin was voted to play as a starter for the first time in the 2012 NBA All-Star Game along with his new teammate Chris Paul.
 He was also selected to participate in the inaugural Rising Stars Challenge in which teams were a mix of the top rookies and sophomores.
 Griffin was selected first by Team Shaq.

 Griffin averaged another double-double on the lockout-shortened season with 20.7 points per game and 10.9 rebounds per game.
 He and teammate Chris Paul helped lead the Los Angeles Clippers to a 40–26 record and made the playoffs for the first time since 2006.
 In the first round of the 2012 NBA Playoffs, Griffin helped the Clippers eliminate the Memphis Grizzlies in seven games.
-However, the Los Angeles Clippers were quickly swept by the San Antonio Spurs in the next round.
+However, the Los Angeles Clippers were swept by the San Antonio Spurs in the next round.
 Afterwards, Griffin was named to the All-NBA Second Team for the first time in his career.